yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 to ensure transparency, accountability and effectiveness the task force's activities.

 ### Task Force Formation
-A task force is initiated by submitting a [task force charter proposal](#task-force-charter-proposal) and abiding to the following the approval procedure:
+A task force is initiated by submitting a [task force charter proposal](#task-force-charter-proposal) and abiding to the following approval procedure:

-- Task force proposals by the Executive Council are approved implicitly.
+- Task force proposals by the Executive Council are approved implicitly
-- Task force proposals by the Core Team do not require a formal approval of the Executive Council and the Executive Council should only be informed.
+- Task force proposals by the Core Team do not require a formal approval of the Executive Council and the Executive Council should only be informed
 - Task force proposals by community members need to be submitted to the [Core Team](mailto:team@carpentries.org).
   If the Core Team endorses and approves the proposal, the Executive Council is informed of this decision.
 If the Core Team feels that the proposal requires the Executive Council's review,